 In a very similar way Theorem~\ref{parm} follows from the fact, established in Section~\ref{par4}, that it is true when the ambient o-minimal field is $\aleph_0$-saturated.

 Next we explain the use of ``$\aleph_0$-saturation plus Definable Selection'' in obtaining Corollary~\ref{unifstr} as a consequence of Corollary~\ref{corstr}.
-(Other uses of this device, in the proof of Lemma~\ref{limit} and earlier in Section~\ref{par4} are along the same lines.
+(The other use of this device earlier in Section~\ref{par4} is along the same lines.
 The argument we give may seem lengthy, but such arguments are utterly routine in model theory and are therefore usually not spelled out but left to the reader.)

 We are now dealing with an o-minimal field $K$ which is $\aleph_0$-saturated when viewed as an $L$-structure for suitable $L\supseteq L_{\text{OF}}$ as before.
 We are given $d,k,m,n$ with $k,n\ge 1$ and definable $E\subseteq K^m$ and definable $Z\subseteq E\times [-1,1]^n\subseteq K^{m+n}$ with $\dim Z(s)=d$ for all $s\in E$.
 Take a finite $A\subseteq K$ such that $E$ and $Z$ are $A$-definable.
 Corollary~\ref{corstr} yields for every $s\in E$ a definable $C^k$-map with $N=N(s)\in \mathbb{N}$ depending on $s$, such that (i) and (ii) of that corollary hold for $\Phi:=\{f_1,\dots, f_N\}$ and $X(s)$ in the role of $X$.
 For each $L$-formula $\phi=\phi(u,x,y)$,